etingof/pysnmp/docs/source/docs/snmp-history.rst

 -----------------------

-As for current SNMP deployment, its virtually impossible to estimate how many SNMP-enabled devices run on the modern Internet.
-One can possibly argue that SNMP monitors the all the Internet nowdays.
+As for current SNMP deployment, its virtually impossible to estimate how many SNMP-enabled devices run on the modern Internet today.
+For example, every home router and most of the desktop printers have embedded SNMP agent inside.

-You may found SNMP useful for your home network monitoring or management needs.
-For instance you could easily setup an open source network monitoring application to watch, collect and graph bandwidth utilization at your Wi-Fi router for you home network (that helps spotting bottlenecks).
+Expanding on that, you may found SNMP useful for your home network monitoring.
+For instance you could easily setup an open source network monitoring application to watch, collect and graph bandwidth utilization of your home Wi-Fi router.

 A significant innovation might be coming in the following years.
 And that is Internet of Things.
 All those small and low-power gadgets need to